tuvalutorture/SIMAS/README.md

 * OPERAND 1: the data type of both OPERAND 2 and 3
 * OPERAND 2: the subtrahend, optionally being a variable name
 * OPERAND 3: the minuend, optionally being a variable name

-#### - write
-* write to a file after erasing all of its contents
-* OPERAND 1: path of the file
-* OPERAND 2: text to write

-#### - writev
-* write to a file after erasing all of its contents. same as `write` but writing variables
-* OPREAND 1: path of the file
-* OPERAND 2: name of the variable whose contents will be written to the file.